cyberbobjr/ng-ultima-game/README.md

 - GUI Screen ready
 - Save state of player (position on the map)
 - Simili responsive (for the width only)

+## Licence
+This project is under GNU GENERAL PUBLIC LICENS, see licence.txt for details